 It was agreed that greater student involvement is essential in charting a way forward.
 Several members of the prorogued council volunteered their time to create a student questionnaire to solicit feedback and ideas.
-They have since met three times and have developed a set of questions for students to review and respond to.
-The survey is now complete following all St. Michael’s undergraduate students having been sent an email invitation to participate.
-It is hoped that the questionnaire will also serve as a vehicle for encouraging participation in government by students who have to date not felt themselves included or even welcome in the process.
-The results of the survey are in, and will be released shortly.
-In the meantime, a committee involving participation by various stakeholders in the USMC community has been struck to harvest ideas from the survey and plan for the holding of new elections in late March 2017.
+They met three times and developed a set of questions for students to review and respond to.
+The survey is now complete and all St. Michael’s undergraduate students were sent an email invitation to participate.
+It was hoped that the questionnaire would also serve as a vehicle for encouraging participation in government by students who have to date not felt themselves included or even welcome in the process.
+A committee involving participation by various stakeholders in the USMC community was struck to harvest ideas from the survey and plan for the holding of new elections in late March 2017.

 On Wednesday March 15, 2017, the Executive Summary Commissioned by SMCSU completed by Williams and Partners Forensic Auditors was released.
 It was accompanied by a statement from USMC President David Mulroney.